stochasticmaterialism/Digital-Image-Correlation-DIC-/README.md

 ![Stereo System Setup](https://drive.google.com/file/d/1tuLUKGyMgwdkf1P387B7GDCWcbPAdlsN/view?usp=sharing)

-Step 9: The orientation, pinhole position, focus etc. of the MC and the other webcam with respect to each other muct remain invariant throughout the calibration and measurement procedure.
+Step 9: The orientation, pinhole position, focus etc. of the MC and the WebCam 2 with respect to each other muct remain invariant throughout the calibration and measurement procedure.
 These parameters combined are known as intrinsic parameters.

 Step 10: Both the webcams must be inclined at a minimum angle of 10o and maximum angle of 30o with respect to the optical axis.